Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 Behavioral segmentation is responsible for grouping consumers as follows:

-- Occasion-oriented behavioral segmentation: It refers to when a product is purchased for a particular occasion, it may be something that is repeated or never happens again.
+It refers to when a product is purchased for a particular occasion.
+It may be something that is repeated or never happens again.
+This kind of grouping focuses on when a product is bought for a certain event.
+It takes into account whether the event happens again and again or is a one-time thing.

-- Loyalty-oriented: This type of segmentation is focused on customer retention rates.
+This type of segmentation is focused on customer retention rates.
 When the brand has a high level of loyalty, it does not have to worry about acquiring new customers.
+Loyalty-based segmentation looks at how many customers stick with a brand and how loyal they are to that brand.
+It helps businesses find customers who are loyal, buy from them again and again, and are more likely to tell others about brand loyalty.

 Recommended article: Customer Churn